danielbangm/DNS-intuition/README.md

 <h1>Domain Name Service - Building Intuition for DNS</h1>

-In this tutorial I will use 2 Virtual Machines to do a few excercises with DNS, hopefully we build my intuition around how certain things with DNS work.
+In this tutorial I will use 2 Virtual Machines to do a few excercises with DNS, hopefully I build more intuition around how certain things with DNS work.
 Basically DNS just convert name(such as www.google.com) into IP addresses(8.8.8.8)

 <h2>Objectives</h2>